struct/Nerve/README.markdown

     To learn more about Ragweed, read this: http://chargen.matasano.com/chargen/2009/8/27/ruby-for-pentesters-the-dark-side-i-ragweed.html

-    Nerve is a dynamic tracing tool for native x86 code.
+    Nerve can be a dynamic hit tracer, an in memory fuzzer or a simple scriptable debugger.

     Nerve showcases the best part about Ragweed: cross platform debugging.
 I originally wrote Nerve as a small Ragweed script that kept stats on the functions my fuzzers